 • People who display various stereotyped or self-stimulatory behaviours that exclude the participation of other people.

-It is a fun process and can be used as a way of teaching fundamental communication, as a means of relationship building, or simply as a way of pleasurably spending time with people.
-The nature and intensity of the activities might vary between noisy rough and tumble activities, intense mutual face-to-face studying or simply quietly sitting together in close physical proximity.
+Intensive Interaction should be a mutually pleasurable process and can be used as a way of teaching fundamental communication, as a means of relationship building, or simply as a way of pleasurably spending time with people.
+Depending on the personal preferences of who it is being used with, the nature and intensity of the Intensive Interaction activities might vary between noisy rough and tumble activities, intense mutual face-to-face studying or simply sitting quietly together in close physical proximity.

 By using the various activities as a catalyst for social interaction we hope to facilitate a progression from passivity or social non-engagement, through turn-taking and contingent action, to the eventual initiation and leading of interactive games.